After the Lecture at Yale

-The moment those words are out of my mouth, a rapid sequence of events ensue.
+The moment those words are out of my mouth, a rapid sequence of events ensues.
 The ash widens and shoots upwards to the sky to the point where it is one of the tallest trees in the forest.
 Its trunk and foliage is framed by a blazing fire, but not the fire of destruction; in front of me is the fire of creation and vitality.
 Next, the golden orb is caught in the updraft of the fire until it is held aloft above the ash tree, motionless.
 Two small birds appear out of thin air, and I understand them to be the spirit of the wind.
 They catch the golden orb in their talons and start circling towards the ground, right to where I was standing.

 I had that dream in early May of this year, when the Northeastern US was descending the first, destructive surge of COVID-19 in this country.
 So sickness was on many peoples’ minds.
 Discussions were also cropping up online and in the news media about how the relative helplessness of human immune systems in the face of the novel coronavirus mirrors the violence being visited upon nature in the form of habitat destruction, overexploitation, and pollution.
 You’ve probably heard the meme by now: humans are a virus on the planet, and COVID is an antibody.
 Proponents of such an idea point to the images of clearer skies and frolicking wildlife in locked down regions as proof: “See?
-Earth is so much healthier without humans.”
+Earth is so much healthier without humans!”

 I disagree.
 The proposition that humans are uniquely suited for annihilation is born of the same anthropocentrism that, in a different spirit, would suggest we are god-anointed masters of the planet.
 Not only is human erasure from nature philosophically questionable, though.
 It’s also historically myopic.
 In many parts of the world, natural ecosystems have coevolved with human land use.
-Large swaths of North America, for example, were periodically burned by indigenous Americans prior to European settlement.
-For America’s first people, these fires improved hunting, foraging and horticultural conditions.
-For the other-than-human environment, periodic burns created mosaics of varied natural community types that incubated a diverse range of specialist plant and animal species.
+Large swaths of North America, for instance, were periodically burned by indigenous Americans prior to European settlement.
+For America’s first people, these fires improved hunting, foraging, and horticultural conditions.
+For the nonhuman environment, periodic burns created mosaics of varied natural community types that incubated a diverse range of specialist plant and animal species.
 In southeastern Massachusetts, the entire coastal pine barrens ecoregion evolved to be fire dependent; according to early Pilgrim settlers, the indigenous Wampanoag people set fire to alternating portions of the landscape twice per year.
 In the absence of this human intervention, generalist, overgrown oak forests are replacing the pine barrens at the expense of rare species like the barrens buckmoth and the grasshopper sparrow.

 My dream seemed to suggest that this hands-off approach to the landscape won’t work.
-Humans and non-human nature need each other to thrive, and intentional burning is just one way that we have achieved the end of mutual health.
+Humans and nonhuman nature need each other to thrive, and intentional burning is just one way that we have achieved the end of mutual health.
 Large-scale burning no longer takes place in southeastern Massachusetts.
 There are, however, a number of ecological restoration projects in the area, and I visited several to see for myself how a cultural presence in the landscape is beneficial.

 My first visit was to the Coonamessett River.
-The Connamessett is fed by coldwater springs and runs less than three miles through the heart of Falmouth on Cape Cod.
+The Connamessett is fed by coldwater springs and runs less than five miles through the heart of Falmouth on Cape Cod.
 The river used to be a rich spawning ground for eels, herring, and brook trout.
 Since the 18th century, dam construction to power mills has blocked many of these native fish from their spawning sites.
 Impoundments for cranberry farming have also created obstacles for migrating fish, while the obstruction of the river’s flow by both mills and impoundments raised water temperatures beyond what many native fish could tolerate.
 Since 2015, the Town of Falmouth has been working with conservation organizations to restore the Coonamessett River to its original state.
 So far, a cranberry bog has been converted to a naturalized wetland, wet meadows have been planted along the Coonamessett’s banks, several of the dams that used to impede the river’s flow have been removed, and improved fish ladders have been installed on dams that cannot be dismantled.

 When I walked a portion of the Coonamessett Greenway Heritage Trail in July, I had never seen the Coonamessett River before, so I did not know what it looked like when it was clogged with cranberry bogs and mills.
 But the Coonamessett I did see resembled an actual river, and that is important.
 There was the swift-flowing main channel meandering through wet meadows where spotted knapweed was in bloom.
 I walked above the fish ladders where water descended from so-named Pond 14.
 I didn’t doubt that, if I were at the same ladder in a different season, I’d see migrating fish.